LETTING KIDS BE KIDS

 Overview: More than half of Malawi’s population lives below the national poverty line, while 22% are ultra-poor and 10% are ultra-poor and labor constrained.
 This impacts on the growth and development of children, with 63% deprived of basic needs such as access to adequate nutrition, quality education, safe drinking water, sanitation facilities and health.
 In addition, one in six children is growing up with reduced parental care thus increasing their vulnerability.

-Goal: Through UNICEF Malawi, the Swedish National Committee supports the training of Children’s Corner facilitators and provides learning and play materials such as balls, skipping ropes, games, puzzles and story books amongst others.
+Goal: Through UNICEF Malawi, the Swedish National Committee supports the training of Children’s Corner facilitators along with CBCC caregivers and provides learning and play materials such as balls, skipping ropes, games, puzzles and story books amongst others.
 Our objective was to create a short film to thank the Swedish National Committee for its generosity and to show how their funding has made a difference in the lives of the children.
 We had one of the beneficiary children narrate the film along with b-roll of other children enjoying themselves at the children’s corner in Malawi.